stralau/bilderbote/Readme.md

 # Bilderbote

-A bot posting random images from Wikimedia Commons.
+The source code for a bot posting random images from Wikimedia Commons.

+After twitter/X removed access to their APIs, this is defunct now.